TRIO New Mexico BY LAWS

 ARTICLE IX - EMERGING LEADERS INSTITUTE REPRESENTATIVE (ELI)

 9.1 The purpose of the Emerging Leaders Institute is to identify, train and mentor SWASAP members representing TRIO New Mexico for leadershiproles within the Association.
 The roles include committee service as members and/or committee chairs as well as preparation to hold office at the state, regional and national levels.

 9.2.
 Specific duties of the ELI representative as defined by SWASAP.

 10.1 The Association Bylaws may be amended at any called meeting, provided the following conditions are met:

 a.
 A quorum is present

 b.
-Proposed amendments will be presented in writing to each active member fifteen (15) days prior to the Association meeting
+Proposed amendments will be presented in writing to each active member at least fifteen (15) days prior to the Association meeting

 c.
 The active member wishing to alter a proposed amendment must present the alteration in person at the Association meeting

 d.
 Adoption of an amendment shall be by a majority vote of those present.